briancribb/politicianlist/README.md

 # ALERT: Propublica Discontinued Their API
 I'm working on something using the official api from congress, but that will take a while.
 I'm leaving the code here for now, but sadly, it won't work anymore.

 The new plan is to get a set of local data for both chambers of Congress and update it frequently.
 That way I won't be worried about rate limits or even a shutdown of the API itself.
 If the thing gets pulled, I can update the data another way.
-The new repo is called (Gather Congress)[https://github.com/briancribb/gather-congress].
+The new repo is called [Gather Congress](https://github.com/briancribb/gather-congress).
 Once that's done, I'll rebuild this app from scratch.
 It'll be a good way to use newer tools and make everything all shiny and pretty.

 ## Old ReadMe Contentn for Politician List
 Ever find yourself wondering when a senator is up for re-election, or what state or even what party a representative is from?
 You can do a web search on each one or you can just check this list.
 You can see the app by going to [politicianlist.com](https://politicianlist.com/ "Politicianlist").